FunkinCrew/awesome-funkin-resources/README.md

 ## Programming

 - [Friday Night Funkin' Official Source Code](https://github.com/FunkinCrew/funkin) - The original open source game by The Funkin' Crew.
-Last updated for WeekEnd 1.
+Last updated for The Mobile Port.

 ### Engines and Forks